BranchingBad/BranchingBad/README.md

 Enthusiastic about Linux, Cloud technologies (Podman, RHEL), automation (Ansible, Bash), and development (Python, Java, C#).

+Available for employment at minimum wage, primarily seeking opportunities in Canada or other countries that offer work permit options.

 * 🧠  I'm currently focused on learning SDN Networking, cybersecurity and enhancing my Python skills.

 ### Certifications: